-How does a Solar Cell Work?
+How Does a Solar Cell Work?

 There are a variety of different devices that use sunlight to generate power, but the basic way that a solar cell works is the same.
 In a photovoltaic (PV) cell, there are two layers of silicon, both of which are doped, or lightly mixed, with a certain element.
 Typically, one side is doped with boron and the other with arsenic.